There's seriously nothing better than sitting down to delicious home cooking when camping, whether that be for

 Keeping Animals Away From Your Food

-While here in Australia we have some issues with keeping animals eating our food, in other countries they also want to eat us, as we quite found out when camping in the US a number of years ago.
+While here in Australia we have some issues with preventing animals from eating our food, in other countries they also want to eat us, as we quite found out when camping in the US a number of years ago.
 Specifically, Mt Whitney comes to mind!

 So, while the level of precautions taken might vary depending on whether birds or bears are your animal of prey, there are some tips for keeping keep animals at bay:

 - Thoroughly clean any items of food smells, scraps and remains

 - Remove all food related rubbish and waste to the designated waste bins regularly, and particularly each evening